lordthorzonus/yii2-monolog/README.md

 This component allows registering multiple channels with `channel name` => ` configuration array`  key value pairs with the `channels`  configuration key.

 #### Main channel
-The component automatically registers a main channel which is used when requesting `Psr\Log\LoggerInterface` from the DI container or when fetching a Logger from the component without specifying the channel name.
+The component automatically registers a main channel which is used when requesting `Psr\Log\LoggerInterface` from the DI container or when fetching a Logger from the component without specifying a channel name.

 The main channel is configurable with configuration key `mainChannel`
 ```php